Fair-Exchange/safecoin-docker/README.md

 docker-compose -p safecoin -f docker-compose.yml [-f docker-compose.safenode.yml] [-f docker-compose.fightcens.yml] build --no-cache
 ```

 If you want to fully run the daemon under Tor, making your node reachable only through a hidden service, open `.env` and set `TORNODE=1`.
+The hidden service's address changes at every restart to avoid fingerprinting.

 Run the containers: